JoonasSa/regex/docs/usage.md

 Give arguments in form:  `regex input`  or `regex 'input'` Empty string can be input like this `''`.
+_By default the program treats regexes as if they were anchored from left and right.
+Add .* expressions at beginning and end of your regex to match inputs without anchoring.
+For example `.*a.*` matches any a character in the input string._

 #### Program argument list